Devour Indy Winterfest kicks off, supports Indiana Hospitality Relief Fund

 It’s dedicated to helping restaurants and employees that have been impacted by the COVID-19 pandemic.

-Today Randall Newsome of “All Indiana” stopped by one of Indy’s most popular spots, Harry and Izzy’s.
+Randall Newsome of “Life.
+Style.
+Live!” stopped by one of Indy’s most popular spots, Harry and Izzy’s.

 If you’re not already hungry, just wait until you see what’s on the menu.
 Watch the videos above and below to see what they’re serving up.